 - Do not take children with you on your first visit, try walking away from a litter of puppies with your children present.
 In addition, you never know what you are going to expose children to with regard to puppy welfare and care.

-- Look for litters of other breeds of puppies, big clue of a commercial puppy farm.
+- Look for litters of other breeds of puppies, big clue of a commercial breeder and/or puppy farm.

-If you have any doubt about the puppy, the breeder, the temperament of its parents or the environment the puppies are being kept in, then walk away; there is always another puppy.
+If you have any doubt about the puppy, the breeder, the temperament of its parents or the environment the puppies are being kept in, then walk away and report to the kennel club if a registered breeder and the R.S.P.C.A.
 Remember, a puppy will be with you for approximately 10-15 years; this is a long time to rue a mistake.

 Having chosen your puppy and arranged to bring it home, (this should be at about 8 weeks), what next?